-in violation of, among other things, numerous collective bargaining provisions.
-The result of the arbitration may have [had] potentially profound impact upon AHOD, including, but not limited to, shutting down AHOD in its entirety and costing the MPD in excess of \$1 million dollars in compensation owed to the entire police force."
-(Compl. at pgs.
-3-4).
+[MPD's] "AHOD" initiative (an acronym for "All Hands On Deck"). . . was illegal and in violation of, among other things, numerous collective bargaining provisions.
+The result of the arbitration may have [had] potentially profound impact upon AHOD, including, but not limited to, shutting down AHOD in its entirety and costing the MPD in excess of \$1 million dollars in compensation owed to the entire police force.

-FOP asserts that "[n]otwithstanding the MPD's clear knowledge of Chairman Baumann's whereabouts and purpose on June 17, 2009, and the fact that Chairman Baumann was testifying as the []FOP's sole witness in the arbitration against the MPD at MPD's headquarters, Chairman Baumann received an e-mail from Lieutenant Dean Welch of MPD's Internal Affairs Division on his Blackberry hand-held device during the arbitration requiring him to report to Internal Affairs Division for an administrative interview. . .
-[FOP argues that] [t]his request affected Chairman Baumann's ability to properly testify on behalf of the []FOP in rebuttal at the arbitration."
 (Compl. at p.
 4).

+FOP asserts that A[n]otwithstanding the MPD's clear knowledge of Chairman Baumann's whereabouts and purpose on June 17, 2009, and the fact that Chairman Baumann was testifying as the []FOP's sole witness in the arbitration against the MPD at MPD's headquarters, Chairman Baumann received an e-mail from Lieutenant Dean Welch of MPD's Internal Affairs Division on his Blackberry hand-held device during the arbitration requiring him to report to Internal Affairs Division for an administrative interview. . .
+[FOP argues that] [t]his request impacted Chairman Baumann's ability to testify on behalf of the []FOP in rebuttal at the arbitration.
+(Compl. at p.
+5).
+Thus the timing and intent of Lieutenant Welch's e-mail was clearly to interfere with and retaliate against Chairman Baumann.
+(Compl. at p.
+7).
+The FOP states that it Ais unaware of any occurrence in the past 25 years where an active [] FOP Chairman has been ordered to appear before Internal Affairs.
+(Compl. at p.
+5).

-FOP claims that "Article 9 of the CBA states unambiguously that reasonable inquiry can be made of the Labor Committee Chairman regarding Union business only through 'the Department's Labor Relations Representative.'
+FOP claims that Article 9 of the [parties'] CBA states unambiguously that reasonable inquiry can be made of the Labor Committee Chairman regarding Union business only through "the Department's Labor Relations Representative."
 CBA, Art 9 Sec 4(5).
-'Labor Relations Representative' does not include officials assigned to the MPD's Internal Affairs Division.
+"Labor Relations Representative" does not include officials assigned to the MPD's Internal Affairs Division.
 Instead, the MPD's designated Labor Relations Representative is Mark Viehmeyer, Acting Director of the MPD's Labor and Employee Relations Unit.
-Terrence Ryan, Esq., General Counsel for the MPD, is Mr. Viehmeyer's supervisor."
+Terrence Ryan, General Counsel for the MPD, also serves in this capacity.
 (Compl. at p.
-4).
+5).